datawhores/empuploader/README.md

 ## vcsi
 - if you have trouble installing please checkout-> ttps://github.com/amietn/vcsi
 - You will need to have ffmpeg and ffprope in your path

+## need Chrome?

+ **Linux

+-Easiest Method is to just follow your linux provideres instructions.
+However this usually requires sudo access.
+- If you don't have sudo you could try to get this version:https://commondatastorage.googleapis.com/chromium-browser-snapshots/index.html?prefix=Linux_x64/843831/
+- Download it and move it into the Linux Folder, within the bin folder, Within the empuploader folder or ../empuploader/bin/Linux
+- Extract it

+** Windows
+- Download and install a non portable version of chrome

 # Intro
 Their are two modes in this program you must pick one and only 1 of the following commandline flags/options